 What else have you not mentioned from the photographer's expenses?

-Didn't mention the costs of advertising and maintaining the site.
+They did not mention the cost of advertising and maintaining the site.
 They did not mention financial insurance in case of a sudden breakdown of one or another equipment.
 This does not include training costs.
-Education is necessary for professional development: attendance at master classes and seminars.
+Education is essential for professional development: visiting workshops and seminars.
 The higher the skill level of the photographer, the more expensive teachers he needs for self-development.

 After reading the above material, you roughly understand the amount of investment and the level of fixed costs that a photographer should bear.
 Quality costs money.